-Use this procedure to enable and disable repositories on hosts for Satellite.
+Use this procedure to enable or disable repositories on hosts.

 - 1. In the Satellite web UI, navigate to Hosts > All Hosts,

 - 2. Select the host name.

 - 3. Click the Content tab.

 - 4. Click the Repository Sets tab.

-- 5. Click the vertical ellipsis to choose Override to disabled or Override to enabled to disable or enable repositories on hosts.
+- 5. Click the vertical ellipsis.

+- 6. Choose Override to disabled or Override to enabled to disable or enable repositories on hosts.